vipulshah2010/NativeMovieApp/README.md

 # NativeMovieApp
 Simple movie application written in Kotlin Native which consumes https://www.themoviedb.org/documentation/api to fetch trending movie info and display it in RecyclerView.

-This application is built to showcase use of Kotlin Native at Droidcon Berlin'19 workshop.

 ## Features

 With the app, you can: